ipums/sysadmin-exercise-2019/README.md

 # sysadmin-exercise-2019

-These materials are used by candidates for ISRDI IT positions.
+These materials are used by candidates for hiring exercises for ISRDI IT positions.